-Unda is a team of highly experienced flood risk consultants holding more than 50 years’ combined experience in conducting flood risk assessments.
+Unda is a team of highly experienced flood risk consultants holding more than 50 years’ combined experience in conducting flood risk reports.
 With years working closely with the Environment Agency, Natural Resources Wales, Local Planning Authorities, Water Authorities, Lead Local Flood Authorities and insurance providers, we provide assessments to help you understand the risk of flooding of your site, property or premises.

 What is a Flood Risk Assessment (FRA)?

-A Flood Risk Assessment identifies the level of flood risk to your property or site from all sources of flooding, and identifies the measures necessary (if any) to make the property or site safe in flood risk terms.
+An FRA identifies the level of flood risk to your property or site from all sources of flooding, and identifies the measures necessary (if any) to make the property or site safe in flood risk terms.

 When do you need a FRA?

-A FRA may also be required for insurance if the site or property has flooded previously, or if the insurance companies flood data shows the area to be at risk of flooding, as part of a property purchase or for due diligence / Business Continuity Management.
+One may also be required for insurance if the site or property has flooded previously, or if the insurance companies flood data shows the area to be at risk of flooding, as part of a property purchase or for due diligence / Business Continuity Management.

 When do you need a FRA for planning?

 There are a number of instances in which this kind of report is a requirement when submitting a planning application.

 In England one is required for most developments within one of the EA Flood Zones, which includes developments:

 - in flood zone 2 or 3 including minor development and change of use